nnethercote/Rust-CUDA/guide/src/nvvm/debugging.md

 ## Miscompilations

 Miscompilations are rare but annoying.
 They usually result in one of two things happening:
-- CUDA rejecting the PTX as a whole (throwing an InvalidPtx error).
+- CUDA rejecting the PTX as a whole (throwing an `InvalidPtx` error).
+Run `ptxas` on the `.ptx` file to get a more informative error message.
 This is rare but the most common cause is declaring invalid extern functions (just grep for `extern` in the PTX file and check if it's odd functions that aren't CUDA syscalls like vprintf, malloc, free, etc).
 - The PTX containing invalid behavior.
 This is very specific and rare but if you find this, the best way to debug it is:
   - Try to get a minimal working example so we don't have to search through megabytes of LLVM IR/PTX.
   - Use `RUSTFLAGS="--emit=llvm-ir"` and find `crate_name.ll` in `target/nvptx64-nvidia-cuda/<debug/release>/deps/` and attach it in any bug report.